Classification: tyrosine kinase inhibitor

 Sexual & Reproductive Concerns

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
-Effective birth control is necessary during treatment and for at least 6 weeks after treatment for women, and 4 months after treatment for men, even if your menstrual cycle stops or you believe you are not producing sperm.
-You may want to consider sperm banking or egg harvesting if you may wish to have a child in the future.
-Discuss these options with your oncology team.
-Do not breastfeed while taking this medication or for 2 weeks after treatment has stopped.
+Effective birth control is necessary during treatment and for at least 6 weeks after treatment for women and 4 months after treatment for men.
+Even if your menstrual cycle stops or you believe you are not producing sperm, you can still be fertile and conceive.
+You should not breastfeed while taking this medication and for the two weeks after your last dose.